Hymenoptera venom immunotherapy: Technical issues, protocols, adverse effects, and monitoring

 VIT for patients with allergies to honey bee, yellow jacket, yellow hornet, white-faced hornet, and wasp is administered using purified venoms, whereas whole body extracts are used in immunotherapy for fire ant allergy.
 The techniques, adverse effects, and safety of VIT will be reviewed here.
 Efficacy, indications, and mechanism of action of VIT, as well as immunotherapy for fire ant allergy, are discussed elsewhere.
 (See "Hymenoptera venom immunotherapy: Efficacy, indications, and mechanism of action" and "Stings of imported fire ants: Clinical manifestations, diagnosis, and treatment", section on 'Treatment'.)

-Issues in the administration of venom immunotherapy (VIT) include venom selection, dosing, injection protocol, premedications, and adverse effects.
+Issues in the administration of VIT include venom selection, dosing, injection protocol, premedications, and adverse effects.

 Venom selection — The venoms used for immunotherapy are the same as those used for skin testing.
-In the United States, there are two companies that supply venom extracts for skin testing and treatment: Hollister-Stier Labs (Spokane, Washington) and ALK-Abello Labs (Round Rock, Texas).
+In the United States, there are two companies that supply venom extracts for skin testing and treatment: Hollister-Stier Laboratories (Spokane, Washington) and ALK-Abelló (Round Rock, Texas).
 Depot preparations are available in some countries , although not in the United States.
-The discussion herein does NOT apply to depot products.
+The discussion herein does not apply to depot products.